darkkennn/Exoplanet-Project/README.md

 My Habitable World

 Based on the above analysis, my habitable world is a rocky planet that orbits a Sun-like star in the habitable zone.
 It is about 1.5 times the size of Earth and has a radius of 1.2 times that of Earth.
 Its temperature ranges from -50 to 50 degrees Celsius, which is similar to Earth's temperature range.

+My habitable world has a thick atmosphere that is composed mostly of nitrogen and oxygen, with smaller amounts of carbon dioxide and other gases.
+The atmosphere is dense enough to protect the planet from harmful radiation from its star, but thin enough to allow sunlight to reach the surface.

+The surface of my habitable world is mostly covered in water, with some landmasses.
+The oceans are teeming with life, and the landmasses are covered in lush forests and grasslands.
+The planet has a diverse ecosystem, with a wide variety of plants and animals.